 RSPB Pagham Harbour

 Beautiful nature reserve with easy walking trails and bird hides.
-Completely free entry and free parking.
+Free entry to the reserve.
+Parking is free for members and blue-badge holders; non-members pay £3 (up to 4hrs) or £4 (over 4hrs).
 Great for spotting wading birds, seals, and wildflowers throughout the year.

 The circular walk around the harbour is about four miles, but shorter options are available from the visitor centre.
 Download the RSPB app to help identify birds as you go.